-With Pandora’s Vox Vocal Ensemble under the direction of Gillian Hunt, I continue to polish a wide choral repertoire to performance perfection.
-My alto voice helped produce six recordings: two early cassettes and four cds on which I am sometimes a soloist.
+With Pandora’s Vox Vocal Ensemble under the direction of Gillian Hunt, I’ve performed a wide choral repertoire since joining in 1990.
+As an alto, I’ve been there for six recordings: two early cassettes and four cds (sometimes as soloist).

 As a former 1500- meter runner, U.B.C.
-Sports Hall of Famer (for the 1972-73 Track Team), I know about training and persistence.
-My love of movement, music, literature, travel, diet, a healthy environment, diversity and sustainability are still intact.
+Sports Hall of Famer (for the 1972-73 Track Team), I’ve trained and persisted.
+My love of movement, music, literature, travel, diet, a healthy environment, diversity and sustainability are intact.

 You-Tubing kicks up the spray and brings word and image together in a way that adds new visual and aural elements to the spoken word.
 Check out my YouTube channel.